Fractured Magic: Chapter Ten

 Trying to ignore his worries for Gareth, Roman spends time with Dinara, the bright star of the Webhon Players.

-Roman had wasted too much of his morning worrying over his new acquaintance.
-It was just silly.
-The brother of a Unity Magistrate, who had everything in the world and could easily get what little he didn't, needed neither Roman's pity nor his concern.
-But sympathy was rarely rational, and Roman's thoughts kept drifting Gareth's way despite his best efforts.
+Roman Hallisey needed to stop caring so much.
+He’d wasted most of his morning worrying over his new acquaintance, which was absurd.
+The brother of a Unity Magistrate, who had everything he wanted and could easily get anything else, needed neither Roman’s pity nor his concern.
+But sympathy was rarely rational, and Roman’s thoughts kept drifting Gareth’s way despite his best efforts.

 Did he regret saving the man?
-No. Was he happy about doing Unity a favor?
+No. Was he happy about doing something good for Unity?
 Absolutely not.
-Now knowing Gareth's surname, given the chance, would he save Gareth again?
+Now that he knew Gareth’s surname, would he save Gareth again, if given the chance?
 Roman shifted uncomfortably at the thought, at the inevitable answer: of course he would.
-Even after all Unity had done to him, all the ways it had hurt him, he still would.
+Even after all Unity had done to him, after all the ways it had harmed him, he still would.

 He jumped when a pair of fingers snapped in front of his face.